mozilla-b2g/marionette-js-runner/README.md

 ## `marionette.plugin` (plugin exposure/setup api)

-One of the features of the client is extending its functionality without modiying the base code.
+One of the features of the client is extending its functionality without modifying the base code.
-For example if you wanted to extend the client to [launch apps](https://github.com/mozilla-b2g/marionette-apps) you, can do that by exposing a new plugin.
+For example if you wanted to extend the client to [launch apps](https://github.com/mozilla-b2g/marionette-apps) this can be done by exposing a new plugin.

 ```js